XinyueZhang01/Optimisation-/README.md

-This contains courseworks on applying different optimizing methods to solve constrained linear and nonlinear optimization problems.
+These files contains courseworks on applying different optimizing methods to solve constrained linear and nonlinear optimization problems.